Mental illness can affect any of us.

 Modern, comfortable, and respectful treatment spaces aid healing and benefit therapy.

 Tracy is a Professor of Psychology and Neuroscience and Director of the Emotion Regulation Lab at Hunter College.
-Founder and CSO of Wise Therapeutics, she translates neuroscience and cognitive therapy techniques into gamified, clinically validated digital therapeutics for mental health.
+Founder and CSO of Arcade Therapeutics, she translates neuroscience and cognitive therapy techniques into gamified, clinically validated digital therapeutics for mental health.

 2024 KEYNOTE SPEAKER